indicates a term originated by Jack Martin Leith.

 Infinite intelligence

-A term used by Napoleon Hill, having a similar meaning to the G-field.
+A term used by Napoleon Hill, similar in meaning to intent but with hints of a Judeo-Christian notion of God.
 Read more about Infinite Intelligence

 Intent